catamphetamine/react-responsive-ui/README.md

 import { Modal, Button, TextInput } from 'react-responsive-ui'
 ```

-So if one's using only a small subset of this library it could be imported like so
+So if one's using only a small subset of this library it could be imported like so:

 ```js
 import Modal     from 'react-responsive-ui/modules/Modal'